abundantRuby/STOCKBOT/README.md

 This program calculates the sell signals behind STOCKBOT.
 Leveraging the same technical indicators as buysignals.py, this program identifies optimal points to exit a position in the stock market.

-This program also uses the same logic for sending emails, and also includes custom messages:
+This program also uses the same logic for sending emails, and also integrates custom messages:

 ```python
 messages = [